callahantiff/OMOP2OBO/README.rst

 How do I Learn More?
 **********************

+- Join an existing or start a new `Discussion`_

-Please see the Project `Wiki`_ for more details on the ``omop2obo`` mappings, algorithm, and information on the experiments we ran to ensure each mapping set released is accurate, generalizable, and consistent!
+- The Project `Wiki`_ for more details on the ``omop2obo`` mappings, algorithm, and information on the experiments we ran to ensure each mapping set released is accurate, generalizable, and consistent!

 |